 Heat the oil in a large saucepan or casserole over a medium heat.
 Add the onion and garlic and sauté gently for about 10 minutes.
 Add the paprika and 1 tablespoon of the oregano.
 Cook for another minute.

-If using tinned beans, add the drained, rinsed beans, the squash, bay leaf and stock at the same time, and simmer until the squash is just tender, 10–15 minutes.
-Then add the French beans and corn kernels and simmer for a further 5 minutes.
+Add the drained, rinsed beans, the squash, bay leaf and stock, and simmer until the squash is just tender, 10–15 minutes.
+Then add the greens or beans and corn kernels and simmer for a further 5 minutes.

-To finish, season well – I use about 1 teaspoon salt and plenty of pepper.
-Stir in the remaining oregano, leave to settle for a couple of minutes, then serve.
+To finish, season with salt and plenty of pepper.
+Stir in the remaining oregano if using, leave to settle for a couple of minutes, then serve.

-- A handful of oregano or marjoram, chopped
+A handful of oregano or marjoram, chopped (optional)

-- 750g squash, such as butternut, Crown Prince or onion, peeled, deseeded and cut into 2cm chunks
+750g squash, such as butternut, Crown Prince or onion squash, peeled, deseeded and cut into 2cm chunks

-- 200g French beans, trimmed and cut into 2cm pieces
+200g spinach, or shredded spring greens - or French beans, cut into 2cm pieces

-- Kernels cut from 2 cobs of corn
+200g frozen sweetcorn kernels (or kernels cut from 2 cobs of corn)